Why a Phone Interview?

 Say Thank You

-Sending an email or physical letter thanking the hiring manager for their time and to further express your interest in this position could make the difference of getting the next interview or not.
+Sending an email or physical letter thanking the hiring manager for their time and to further express your interest in this position could make the difference in getting the next interview or not.
 Be sure to follow through on this last part because while you hope you made an excellent impression, you need to make sure you stand out from the crowd!
 Remember, this is about separating yourself from the pack of other people applying for the same job.
 You’ve got this!

 Not sure how to write that thank email?
 We’ve got you covered!

 Are you ready for what you can ask them?